 150 years older than the previously recognized oldest cipher device!

-This is the story of the invention of the cylinder cipher, including pictures of the only known prototype in existence (from my personal
+This is the story of the invention and history of the cylinder cipher, starting with the c.1795 invention by Thomas Jefferson.
+This is a

 The story of the secret "Gemtlemen's Agreement" between Boris Hagelin and William Friedman of the NSA had huge consequences for the scores of